 When prepping shrimp, I always keep a bowl of ice nearby to keep them fresh and chilled while I clean and devein them.
 Shrimp can spoil pretty quickly if left out at room temperature, so the ice helps maintain that firm texture and prevents any bacteria from making a surprise appearance.

-Plus, if you’re working through a big batch, keeping them on ice ensures they stay cool and safe to eat until you’re ready to cook.
-It’s a simple trick but super effective!
+Plus, if you're working through a big batch, keeping them on ice keeps them cool and safe to eat until you're ready to cook.
+It's a simple trick but super effective!

 What's that Dark Vein?